jxlsteam/jxls/jxls-site/docs/migration-to-v3-0.md

 - ASC_ignoreCase, DESC_ignoreCase options new for jx:each/orderBy and jx:each/groupOrder
 - Activate streaming for a sheet using `sheetStreaming="true"` in a note (see JxlsStreaming.AUTO_DETECT)
 - new builder options e.g. pre write actions
+- multisheet: cloneSheet() introduced (could be a breaking change), see builder method withSheetCreator()

 ## What have to be changed in your code?